Uroogla/S3AP/apworld/spyro3/docs/en_Spyro 3.md

 - Companionsanity and Moneybagssanity can result in softlocks in a few places.
 In general, go to each companion as soon as you acquire the unlock item, and be sure to speak to Bianca at the start of each world as quickly as possible.
 - Closing and reopening the client clears the hint list.
 - Failing to connect to the Archipelago server crashes the client.
+- Zoe hints that the player skips may be awarded for free in later levels.